One Day 9-1-1 Seminars

 An interactive daylong discussion of the problem people you will encounter while working in an emergency communications center.
-The chronic complainer, the terrible trainer, and the big bad bully are all among the cast of characters that will be covered in great detail.
+We cover the chronic complainer, the terrible trainer, and the big bad bully are all among the cast of characters that will in great detail.
 How does our culture support these individuals?
 How do cliques empower informal chains of commands?
 How can you fix what’s broken without becoming part of the problem?
-These questions and more will be answered.
+We answer these questions and more.
 Also included will be frank assessments of how social media, personal electronics, and factors such as the Me Too Movement impact personnel management.

 This class has been created to bring telecommunicators up to speed on the technological terrorism and the “Internet of Things” that are plaguing our 9-1-1 centers across the nation.
 We will discuss getting back to the basics of identifying ANI/ALI & mapping knowledge and the importance of understanding all of the information displayed.
 We will also review and hear examples of swatting, hoax calls, and denial of service, ransomware as well as other situations that have temporarily paralyzed 911 centers.
 In addition we will identify other technological speed bumps that are stumping our call-takers such as VOIP calls, APPS calling 911, WIFI calling, cellular boosters and calls being routed to other countries.
 These types of calls do not always arrive in the PSAP via traditional means and it is important for telecommunicators to be ready for and understand the process for when they do.